mckib2/ssfp/README.rst

 ====

 Simple steady-state free precession simulation.
-The goal is to provide a simple to use, pip-installable solution for simulating this wonderful pulse sequence.
+The goal is to provide a simple to use, pip-installable solution for simulating and working with this wonderful pulse sequence.

 In this package:

 - bSSFP: `bssfp()`
 - GS solution: `gs_recon()`
 - PLANET: `planet()`
+- 3D Region Growing Phase Correction: `rgphcorr3d()`

 Installation
 ============